bitwig/dawproject/README.md

 Each clip contains a timeline, or alternatively a reference to a timeline which can be used to represent aliases.

 ### Warps
-Contains a nested timeline along with a list of warp-markers which provides a remapping of time inside the warps object, which is usually a different timebase than the parent context.
+Contains a nested timeline along with a list of warp-markers which provides a remapping of time inside the warps object, which is usually a different time-unit than the parent context.

 This is typically used to represent time-warping of audio.